Xero vs QuickBooks vs Sage: UK Trades Tax Showdown (2026) featured image

 • New Zealand-based company, so UK support can be slow

-• Pricing has increased significantly since 2023
+• Pricing has risen sharply since 2023

 • CIS requires payroll module which adds cost

+In my eyes, Xero's real strength is the ecosystem around it.
+At Together We Count, we have built our entire practice around Xero because the bank reconciliation, app integrations, and accountant collaboration tools are best in class.
 For CIS, Xero handles deduction recording through its payroll module.
 You create bills from contractors, mark payments as CIS-affected, and Xero tracks the deductions against your tax liability.
 The MTD filing process is straightforward: VAT returns calculate automatically and submit to HMRC with two clicks.
 For income tax MTD Phase 2, Xero prepares quarterly updates from your transaction data.

-• Up to 20 invoices/month
+• Up to 20 invoices and 5 bills per month

 • 2 users included